On February 28, the PP futures were listed on DCE.

 On December 30, implementation of the bonded delivery business on the iron ore futures was approved.

-On October 15, China Securities Regulatory Commission gave preliminary approval towards launching ethylene glycol (MEG) futures.
+On October 15, China Securities Regulatory Commission officially approved the application of DCE for establishing the project of ethylene glycol futures.

 On November 7, the State Council approved and issued the "Plan for the Revitalization of Northeast China in the Thirteenth Five-Year Plan Period", clearly stating that it is necessary to upgrade the internationalization and service functions of the Dalian Commodity Exchange so as to build a major global futures trading center and steadily expand the pilot program of "insurance + futures".

 On November 8, DCE and BMD signed a cooperation agreement in Guangzhou on further jointly organizing the China International Oils and Oilseeds Conference (CIOC).